 Agency Specific Guidance

-The NIH salary cap limits the amount which can be charged to an NIH project (or related cost sharing account) by limiting the maximum annual salary rate for a 100%, 12-month FTE.
+The DHHS salary cap limits the amount which can be charged to a DHHS project (or related cost sharing account) by limiting the maximum annual salary rate for a 100%, 12-month FTE.
 The rate is set annually and applies to all awards made that year.

-Use a special expenditure type to capture difference between actual pay & what can be charged to NIH
+Use a special expenditure type to capture difference between actual pay & what can be charged to a PHS award

 NSF limits PI salary compensation to two months for all NSF funded projects.
 Should a PI have other NSF award(s) with salary support and the new proposal would put them over the two months of support in any one year policy, then per the GPG Chapter II.C.2.g.(i), they will need to justify in the budget justification why support for the pending project is needed.
 The Program Officer will consider this and determine if it is feasible to support the additional time.

 Graduate student assistantships are a form of student employment, earning a compensation package including both salary and tuition allowance (TAL) for the performance of research or teaching services to the University as part of the student’s academic and professional training and development.